 About

 Debra was senior psychologist and then consulting psychologist at Fulham Correctional Centre for over seven years.
-She is trained in critical incident debriefing, and works extensively with clients experinecing post-traumatic stress disorder.
+She is trained in critical incident debriefing, and works extensively with clients experiencing post-traumatic stress disorder.

 Debra has studied grief and loss, and she has written a book on managing these states in relation to people with intellectual disabilities.
 She has also published a book on public health in prison, and edited several books for the Bridge Foundation.